$ 1.3 billion is a lot of money! In fact, that is exactly how much money the New Zealand economy lost due to the employee absenteeism.

-If you want to prevent your business from being affected as shown in these statistics, you need to read them through, understand the causes of such behaviour and prevent them.
+If you want to prevent your business from being affected as shown in these statistics, you need to read them through, understand the causes of employee absenteeism and prevent them.

 Some of the issues are obvious, such as keeping your workplace washroom in perfect condition to prevent the spread of bacteria and illnesses.
 Perhaps, there is much less you can do about some other causes, but even a little bit helps.

-All the causes of absenteeism can be classified into two groups:
+All the causes of employee absenteeism can be classified into two groups:

 - Those that have justified reasons that lie outside the working conditions.